 If you can find some fun & enjoyment in exercise, that's even better.
 Some things, like housework and yard work, have to be done.
 But now that you know it can be good for you, maybe that adds a silver lining to your list of chores.

 Thank you, Markus!
 Great ideas to help get us going!
 Now, where's my hula hoop...

-Almost famous for being a Diet Coke fanatic, Scott is the Patient Success Manager, US for mySugr and has lived well with diabetes for over forty years.
-He's an active pioneer in the diabetes social media space and along with his work at mySugr, he manages his award-winning blog, scottsdiabetes.com when time allows.
+Almost famous for his addiction to Diet Coke, Scott has lived well with diabetes for almost forty years and is currently the Patient Engagement Manager, USA for mySugr.
+He's been an active pioneer in the diabetes social media space for more than fifteen years and manages his award-winning blog, scottsdiabetes.com when time allows.